stackforge/openstack-sdk-php/doc/oo-tutorial.md

 The *token* is valid for some fixed period of time (say, 30 minutes), during which time it can be used for every other service.
-Each request to an HPCloud service should send (along with other info) the token.
+Each request to an OpenStack service should send (along with other info) the token.
 The remote service then validates the token with identity services, saving our app the trouble of making another round trip.

-The *service catalog* lists all of the HPCloud services that the present account can access.
+The *service catalog* lists all of the OpenStack services that the present account can access.

 ### Authenticating